-For me, the unique food items are the biggest reason I shop there and that feature is best displayed in their freezer section.
-Never have I been one for buying pre-made meals of any kind in a regular grocery store because they’re never that good (or that healthy for that matter).
+For me, the unique food items are the biggest reason I shop there; that feature is best displayed in their freezer section.
+Never have I been one for buying pre-made meals of any kind in a regular grocery store because they’re never that good (or that healthy, for that matter).

-When I go there, I like to take my time and slowly peruse the freezer section, taking in each item.
-Being that all of their product branding is completely different than the main-stream brands you are used to seeing in a regular grocery, it can feel a little strange (and perhaps overwhelming) at first looking at a whole new line of products.
+When I go there, I take my time and slowly peruse the freezer section, taking in each item.
+Being that all of their product brandings is completely different than the mainstream brands you are used to seeing in a regular grocery, it can feel a little strange (and perhaps overwhelming) at first looking at a whole new line of products.

 My Trader Joe’s Shopping List

 The list I’m sharing with you today is items that I love.
-They may not make it into my cart every time I go, but I consider them winning products – many of which I do like to keep in-stock at home.
+They may not make it into my cart every time I go, but I consider them winning products – many of which I like to keep in stock at home.

-Besides my repeat list, I also try to buy half-a-dozen new items each time as well.
+Besides my repeat list, I also try to buy half-a-dozen new items each time.
 “The Kitchn” website frequently posts fun articles on Trader Joe’s (I link to several of their articles at the end of the post).
-My shopping list is always inspired by what I read there as well as information gleaned from the fun Trader Joe’s Podcast.
+My shopping list is always inspired by what I read there, and information gleaned from the fun Trader Joe’s Podcast.

-My list would likely be longer if I had been able to be a more regular customer but this is what I have thus far.
+My list would likely be longer if I could be a more regular customer, but this is what I have thus far.

 DIPS & REFRIGERATED PRE-MADE FOODS SECTION